 Often times, my food obsessed brain is just coming up with new ideas too quickly that good, solid yet delicious recipes get left by the wayside.
 These Nutella Chocolate Sandwich Cookies are one such recipe.

 I had this idea to put Nutella and a chocolate cookie together.
 It’s not a new idea by any means but it came to my brain one day and I had to run with it.
 I made them.
 They were delicious.
-I took the photos and, at the time, I thought they weren’t good enough.
+I took the photos and, at the time, I thought the pictures weren’t good enough.
 But with food blogging comes this ever-changing style until we settle on what we feel is our ‘style’ (lame word, but totally appropriate).
 These cookies are the biggest about-face ever.

 Made in a food processor = incredibly simple